-You’ve spent all afternoon going down the rabbit hole of resin crafts and you’ve ended up here.
-You’re ready to try resin jewelry making, but it looks hard.
-And now you’re not sure that you want to give this a try.
+You’ve gone down the rabbit hole of resin jewelry making, and you ended up here.
+(Sounds like you’ve got good karma.)
+You’re ready to give this a try, but it looks hard.
+And now you’re not sure you want to give this a try.

 Let me go ahead and confirm your suspicions.

 Resin is hard — but only if you go into this unprepared.

 Hi, I’m Katherine.
 Consider me your Janet of the ‘The Resin Good Place’ as you start your time making resin jewelry.